-Fig. 1.
-Event Study Graphs of Baseline Estimates.
-Notes: Figure shows the set of coefficients corresponding to the triple interaction term from the event study versions of Eq.
-(1).
-Time periods are defined on an annual basis.
+Notes: Figure shows the set of coefficients corresponding to the triple interaction term from the event study versions of equation (1).
 Points estimates are shown along with their 95 percent confidence intervals.
 Reference category is one period prior to the attacks.

 Standard errors are clustered at the mothers' municipality of residence level, 121 clusters.